Nicola Fabrizi

+Early life

+Nicola Fabrizi was born on 4 April 1804 in Modena.

 Insurrections

 He took part in the Modena insurrection of 1831, and attempted to succour Ancona, but was arrested.
-After his release he went to Marseilles where he joined the Young Italy movement.
+After his release he went to Marseille where he joined the Young Italy movement.
 Afterwards he organized, with Giuseppe Mazzini, the ill-fated Savoy expedition.
 Taking refuge in Spain, he fought against the Carlists, and was decorated for valour on the battlefield (18 July 1837).

 Conspiracies

 In 1837 he established a centre of conspiracy at Malta, endeavoured to dissuade Mazzini from the Bandiera enterprise, but aided Crispi in organizing the Sicilian revolution of 1848.
 With a company of volunteers he distinguished himself 1849 in the defence of Venice, afterwards proceeding to Rome, where he took part in the defence of San Pancrazio.
 Upon the fall of Rome he returned to Malta, accumulating arms and stores, which he conveyed to Sicily, after having worked with Crispi to prepare the Sicilian revolution of 1860.